jamiehannaford/what-happens-when-k8s/README.md

 1. (alpha feature) register container with CPU manager, which is a new feature in 1.8 that assigns containers to sets of CPUs on the local node by using the `UpdateContainerResources` CRI method
 1. start the container,
 1. if post-start container lifecycle hooks are registered, run them.
 Hooks can either be of the type `Exec` (executes a specific command inside the container) or `HTTP` (performs a HTTP request against a container endpoint).
 If the PostStart hook takes too long to run, hangs, or fails, the container will never reach a `running` state

-## container network interface (CNI)

-	// This plugin assigns the pod ip, sets up routes inside the sandbox,
-	// creates interfaces etc. In theory, its jurisdiction ends with pod
-	// sandbox networking, but it might insert iptables rules or open ports
-	// on the host as well, to satisfy parts of the pod spec that aren't
-	// recognized by the CNI standard yet.

-## create service

-## steps authn->etcd repeated

-## endpoint created

-## kube-proxy writes iptables rules

-## dns server adds A/SRV records